Rattler (character): Henry Bingham

 Henry Bingham made his life devenomizing snakes until he was bitten by a particular specimen.
-He rushed to Curtis Chemicals where a chemist analyzed his blood and offered him an experimental anti-venom serum to save his life.
+He rushed to Curtis Chemicals, where a chemist analyzed his blood and offered him an experimental anti-venom serum to save his life.
 He was cured, but began to change into the Rattler.
-However, Henry found that the changes weren't permanent and he began seeking more samples of the anti-venom serum to maintain his Rattler form.
+However, Henry found that the changes were not permanent and he began seeking more samples of anti-venom to maintain his Rattler form.
 Exercising his idea of hiding in plain sight, Rattler walked through the streets wearing a sign that was advertising Reptile World.
 He walked right into Curtis Chemicals, fought right past the guards, and stole some of the anti-venom serum.
 He returned to Reptile World and took the samples to perpetuate his powers, but Mary Jane Watson took a picture of Peter Parker in front of the store just as Rattler walked by.
 Not wanting to have his secret lair discovered, Rattler plotted to steal the film that was used.
 Rattler followed Peter Parker and Mary Jane Watson back to Peter's apartment and ambushed them.
 Peter only feigned unconsciousness and then changed into Spider-Man to follow Rattler.
 Peter arrived at Reptile World and was zapped from behind while looking around.
 Upon regaining consciousness while tied to a chair, Peter is confronted by Rattler who tells him his origin as Peter claims that the serum is killing him.
 Rattler left Peter behind with some poisonous snakes and went to get more serum.
 Peter escaped, changed into Spider-Man, and began tracking Rattler.
 Upon finding Rattler, Spider-Man fought with him which ended with the serum's destruction.
-As the serum's effects began to fade, Rattler changed back to Henry Bingham who regained his sanity at last.
-Before dying from the side effects of the serum, Henry thanked Spider-Man for preventing him from being Rattler forever.
+As the serum's effects began to fade, Rattler changed back to Henry Bingham, who regained his sanity.
+Before dying from the side effects of the serum, Henry thanked Spider-Man for saving him.

 In other media

-The Rattler appears in The Avengers: Earth's Mightiest Heroes animated television series episodes "Ultron-5", "Along Came a Spider...", and "Yellowjacket", voiced by Chris Cox.
+An unidentified Rattler appears in The Avengers: Earth's Mightiest Heroes, voiced by Chris Cox.
 This version is a member of the Serpent Society.